 Fyock v.
 Sunnyvale - Lawsuit seeking to confirm Second Amendment protections for standard-capacity magazines capable of holding more than ten rounds, and challenging Sunnyvale's ban on the possession of these magazines.
 A similar lawsuit was also filed against the City and County of San Francisco.
 These lawsuits are part of a coordinated nationwide litigation campaign to confirm Second Amendment protections for standard-capacity magazines.
 In March 2014, the district court issued a ruling confirming that the Second Amendment protects standard-capacity magazines over ten rounds, but that the City's total ban on their possession and use does not violate the Second Amendment.
-The case is currently being briefed before the Ninth Circuit Court of Appeals, and oral arguments are expected to take place in late 2014 or early 2015.
+The case has been fully briefed, and oral arguments were held on November 17, 2014.
+A decision can be expected anywhere from two to six months, but there is no limit to how long the court can take.